openstack/nova/doc/source/user/cells.rst

    to restart the scheduler process to refresh the cache, or send a SIGHUP signal to the scheduler by which it will automatically refresh the cells cache and the changes will take effect.

+#.
+Why was the cells REST API not implemented for CellsV2?
+Why are
+   there no CRUD operations for cells in the API?

+   One of the deployment challenges that CellsV1 had was the requirement for the API and control services to be up before a new cell could be deployed.
+This was not a problem for large-scale public clouds that never shut down, but is not a reasonable requirement for smaller clouds that do offline upgrades and/or clouds which could be taken completely offline by something like a power outage.
+Initial devstack and gate testing for CellsV1 was delayed by the need to engineer a solution for bringing the services partially online in order to deploy the rest, and this continues to be a gap for other deployment tools.
+Consider also the FFU case where the control plane needs to be down for a multi-release upgrade window where changes to cell records have to be made.
+This would be quite a bit harder if the way those changes are made is via the API, which must remain down during the process.

+   Further, there is a long-term goal to move cell configuration (i.e. cell_mappings and the associated URLs and credentials) into config and get away from the need to store and provision those things in the database.
+Obviously a CRUD interface in the API would prevent us from making that move.

+#.
+Why are cells not exposed as a grouping mechanism in the API for
+   listing services, instances, and other resources?

+   Early in the design of CellsV2 we set a goal to not let the cell concept leak out of the API, even for operators.
+Aggregates are the way nova supports grouping of hosts for a variety of reasons, and aggregates can cut across cells, and/or be aligned with them if desired.
+If we were to support cells as another grouping mechanism, we would likely end up having to implement many of the same features for them as aggregates, such as scheduler features, metadata, and other searching/filtering operations.
+Since aggregates are how Nova supports grouping, we expect operators to use aggregates any time they need to refer to a cell as a group of hosts from the API, and leave actual cells as a purely architectural detail.

+   The need to filter instances by cell in the API can and should be solved by adding a generic by-aggregate filter, which would allow listing instances on hosts contained within any aggregate, including one that matches the cell boundaries if so desired.